College football in Ireland

 The event was first proposed and arranged by Aidan J. Prendergast and Jim O'Brien.
 Prendergast, who was a former president of the Irish American Football Association conceived the idea of bringing a major NCAA game to Ireland in the mid-1980s and started pitching the idea on both sides of the Atlantic.
 Prendergast promoted both the 1988 and 1989 games.

-The game was intended as an annual event to attract some of the 40 million Americans of Irish descent back to Ireland.
-College teams with particularly Irish or Catholic background were chosen in an effort to attract Irish nationals to the games.
+Also previously known as the Shamrock Classic, from 2016 the event was marketed as the Aer Lingus College Football Classic.